 MUSIC MIXING & MASTERING DIPLOMA

-For those seeking to further their education in professional sound engineering, our Music Mixing & Mastering program offers extensive specialized insight into the art and science of music mixing and mastering.
-With an extensive curriculum developed by top industry professionals, this post-graduate program encompasses both digital and analog technologies and techniques and takes career focused students through the latest concepts and advanced techniques used to mix and master today’s hit music.
+For those seeking to further their education in professional sound engineering, our 30 week Music Mixing & Mastering program offers extensive specialized insight into the art and science of music mixing and mastering.
+With an extensive curriculum developed by the top industry professionals, this post-graduate program encompasses both digital and analog technologies and techniques and takes career focused students through the latest concepts and advanced techniques used to mix and master today’s hit music.
 To be considered for acceptance into this program, applicant’s must have a diploma in audio production and/or audio engineering.

 - Graduates earn a Diploma in Music Mixing & Mastering.